 Mountain gorillas are among the rare and endangered species in the world and are found in Uganda’s Bwindi Impenetrable Forest and the Virunga mountain ranges which are shared amongst three nations, for example, Uganda (Mgahinga National Park) Democratic Republic of Congo (Virunga National Park) and Rwanda in Volcanoes National Park.
 And due to the fact that mountain gorillas are highly endangered, tourists from different parts of the world pay highly to visit them in their natural habitat.
 Due to the current cost of gorilla permits which are at USD750.00 in Rwanda and USD600.00 in Uganda, tourists would love to maximize their experience when it comes to tracking mountain gorillas and the best time to visit them.

-Within Rwanda, the first rains are experienced at the end of February, March, April and May, and therefore most of the tourists don’t visit during that time since it is sloppy and really wet while tracking the mountain gorillas.
+Within Rwanda, the first rains are experienced at the end of February, March, April, and May, and therefore most of the tourists don’t visit during that time since it is sloppy and really wet while tracking the mountain gorillas.
 But during this same month, since it is raining, there is a lot of food for the gorillas on the lower slopes and also temperatures are lower on the lower slopes.
-In view of that, mountain gorillas stay on the lower slops since food is easily accessible and it is wormer.
-Therefore if you decide to take gorilla trekking in these months, you won’t have a long trek and really most trackers find the gorillas just after three hours of trekking meaning by 2:00pm they are back at their lodge.
-Regardless of what your explanation is, experience shows that gorilla trekking can be enjoyed in throughout the entire year and you will surely enjoy a memorable experience.
+In view of that, mountain gorillas stay on the lower slopes since food is easily accessible and it is wormer.
+Therefore if you decide to take gorilla trekking in these months, you won’t have a long trek and really most trackers find the gorillas just after three hours of trekking meaning by 2:00 pm they are back at their lodge.
+Regardless of what your explanation is, experience shows that gorilla trekking can be enjoyed throughout the entire year and you will surely enjoy a memorable experience.

 Since it found on the equator, Uganda has a warm climate throughout the whole year and seasonal variations are insignificant.
-The average temperature of the country is 21.5°c (71°f) with the highest temperatures reached in January, February, March and the lowest in July, August and September.
+The average temperature of the country is 21.5°c (71°f) with the highest temperatures reached in January, February, March and the lowest in July, August, and September.

 The rainfall pattern is the main consideration when planning to Uganda safari.
-The country receives high rainfall in the months of April, May and October, November.
+The country receives high rainfall in the months of April, May, and October, November.
 Camping and traveling on some roads in these months may be difficult.